JoeBrowz/climate-prop/README.md

 <img src="https://github.com/JoeBrowz/climate_prop/blob/main/images/class.jpg?raw=true" width="40%">

 ## Data
 For this project data was classified by training a portion of the GW Libraries' "Climate Change Tweets Ids" dataset, which gives the Twitter Ids of nearly 40 million tweets on climate change.
 The dataset was hydrated using Twarc and the Twitter Developer APIs, split into manageable file sizes then imported in a `for` loop and reconcatenated using the Pandas package.
+Target variable was created by coercing embedded hashtag data from the API response.

 <img src="https://github.com/JoeBrowz/climate_prop/blob/main/images/wc_bel.jpg?raw=true" width="40%" class="center"> <img src="https://github.com/JoeBrowz/climate_prop/blob/main/images/wc_den.jpg?raw=true" width="40%" class="center">

+Data was cleaned using Regular Expression and the nltk package, assisted by domain knowlege and findings from exploratory data analysis, stop words were determined, tweets were lemmatized, and prepped for modeling.